betfair-datascientists/Brownlow-Datathon/README.md

 - some of the players are missing. i.e. there is only one listing of A Brayshaw, when there should be two Brayshaws.

 Player names are in the format {firstname initial}{surname} as some small merging of datasets was required to create the dataset for this competition.
-This means some players with identical names are not uniquely identifed.
+This means some players with identical names are not uniquely identified.
 Don't worry about providing a submission for these players; you can provide a prediction or no prediction at all and you will not be penalised as we will have to exclude these players from scoring.
 However, do not make changes to the submission file to try and distinguish between these players.